Kin The Know

 • Helps with lowering blood pressure

-• Improves depression symptoms and assists with other mood disorders
+• Assists with mood disorders

 • Aids in healthy lung function [3]